Colin Trevorrow

-Colin Trevorrow (/trəˈvɑːroʊ/; born September 13, 1976) is an American film director, producer, and screenwriter.
+Colin Trevorrow (/trəˈvɑːroʊ/; born September 13, 1976) is an American filmmaker.
 He made his feature directorial debut with the science fiction comedy Safety Not Guaranteed (2012) to critical and commercial success.
 Trevorrow achieved mainstream recognition for the Jurassic World franchise, which began when he co-wrote and directed the eponymous first installment in 2015.
 The film earned more than $1.6 billion at the worldwide box office.
 After the success of Jurassic World, Trevorrow co-wrote the 2018 sequel Fallen Kingdom and co-wrote and directed the third installment Dominion (2022).
 He was also the co-writer and director of Star Wars: Duel of the Fates until his departure in 2017, although he retained story credit when the project was re-envisioned as The Rise of Skywalker.

 In 2019, Trevorrow founded his film and TV production company, Metronome Film Co., based across London and Los Angeles.

 Early life and education

 Trevorrow was born in San Francisco, California.
 He was raised in Oakland, California.
 His father was a musician in a country rock band and his mother was a photographer who also operated a day-care center.
 His maternal grandmother was of Sephardic Jewish ancestry; her ancestors settled in the Caribbean several centuries ago.

 As a boy, he sang in the chorus of the San Francisco Opera.
 As a teenager, Trevorrow won awards from the Mill Valley Film Festival and the San Francisco Youth Film Festival.
 Trevorrow graduated from the public Piedmont High School in Piedmont, California.
 He received a Bachelor of Fine Arts with a major in film and dramatic writing from the New York University Tisch School of the Arts in 1999.